Starting a Neobank: How to Get a Banking License

 1. A full banking license

-A full banking license allows financial organizations to deliver general banking services that comprise accepting customer deposits and issuing loans.
+The license of this type allows financial organizations to deliver general banking services that comprise accepting customer deposits and issuing loans.
 However, while this license supports a broader scope of activities, it is more regulated compared to others.
 This type of license is usually granted by regulatory bodies, such as central banks.

 Speaking of real-life cases, Starling and Monzo applied for a full banking license with the FCA when starting their neobanks in the UK.